hi-digital/pdf-generator/README.md

    composer config -g http-basic.packages.typeset.sh "{PUBLIC_ID}" "{TOKEN}"
    ```

-2. Tell Composer to load the plugin
+2. Tell Composer to load the plugin.
+When Craft CMS 3 is used, change the require command to use v1.x-dev of the plugin!
    ```bash
    composer require hidigital/hi-pdf-generator
    ```